St Christophe la Grotte and the sardinian way. In Crossbow 'the Shardun pass,'

 The monument, Voie sarde

-For a long time and ancient road Below: the high wall, the path is right above it.
+For a long time and ancient road, below the ramp The high wall and the path above it.

 Waterlevels in la Voie Sarde